 "This OTC- mask contains benzoyl peroxide to decrease acne-causing bacteria.
 To help dry oily-prone skin, use it once a week." — Rachel Nazarian

 "What I like is that this mask with Bentonite clay is that it's powerful but gentle.
 It allows the body to naturally control oil and restore pH balance and bacterial flora so that the skin can reset and break the cycle of acne production.
 Apply a thin layer to clean skin (it may tingle!) and rinse after 10 minutes. — Jamé Heskett, MD, author of The Well Path and founder of The Well Path Clinic in New York City

 "Sulfur is the active ingredient in this mask.
 Yes, it has a reputation for giving rotten eggs their odor (products have been formulated to smell fine, thankfully!), but it is anti-bacterial, drying, and helps lift off dead skin cells gently." — Jennifer Herrmann, MD, board-certified dermatologist in Beverly Hills

 "This mask is packed with all-natural activated charcoal, which works like a magnet to draw out dirt and toxins.
-Definitely use the brush that's included with the mask, it's more hygienic—and don't leave it on too long since any mask can strip the good oils you want to hold onto!" — Ryan Channing, founder of BLAQ and Generation Clay
+Definitely, use the brush that's included with the mask, it's more hygienic—and doesn't leave it on too long since any mask can strip the good oils you want to hold onto!" — Ryan Channing, founder of BLAQ and Generation Clay

 "This iS Clinical mask brightens skin and the aloe is a soothing botanical with extremely nourishing properties.
 Apply it once a week and leave on for three to seven minutes." — Parvaneh Rafaeloff